apache/kyuubi/docs/deployment/migration-guide.md

 ## Upgrading from Kyuubi 1.8 to 1.9

 * Since Kyuubi 1.9.0, `kyuubi.session.conf.advisor` can be set as a sequence, Kyuubi supported chaining SessionConfAdvisors.
+* Since Kyuubi 1.9.0, the support of Derby is removal for Kyuubi metastore.

 ## Upgrading from Kyuubi 1.8.0 to 1.8.1